10 Things that are Miles Better without Wearing Glasses

 Glasses and driving don’t mix.
 Firstly, wherever you are, if you don’t have your glasses, you can’t drive.
 I don’t mean it’s too difficult to see, I mean it’s illegal and invalidates your insurance policy.

-Secondly, even if you do have your glasses, if it’s nighttime or poor lighting conditions, you probably can’t drive either.
-This time it’s not because of the long arm of the law, but that you want to avoid an accident and/or being banned from driving for a while.
-Thirdly, no matter what the time or weather, glasses cause a nearly complete loss of peripheral vision.
-What most people can do with a flick of the eye, by glasses wearers, has to be done by turning their entire head from the road in front of them.
+Finally, no matter what the time or weather, glasses can cause a nearly complete loss of peripheral vision.
+What most people can do with a flick of the eye, glasses wearers have to turn their entire head from the road in front of them.
+Annoying, right?

 That was ten things that are miles better to do without wearing glasses – and it was just the tip of the iceberg.